lains/multiflasher-python/README_st10.md

 In order to program a firmware image, use `program` instead of `dump` in the command above.

+## Debugging the script

+* In order to debug this script, use command-line option `-d` (before the 3 mandatory arguments)
+* To also log libraries calls, double the option `-d`.

 ## Using the library in interactive mode

 Because the execution of individual commands to the MCU is also available as Python methods, the ST10 Monitor can be manipulated via a Python interpreter.